Frequently Asked Questions

 How much weight can a magnetic coaster system hold?

-In simulated testing, one magnetic coaster held a chip bowl with contents that weighed 2 1/2 pounds.
-You can always double-up on the number of coasters for heavier bowls or platters, putting two or more side by side.
-Always keep in mind that the taller a glass/dish, the more stress the magnet and gel will experience during motion, so height will play a larger role than weight.
-We have not yet established a height limit, but highly recommend keeping your pours shallow and your tumblers/cups medium height or less until we have better data.
-We plan to supply double ply bases which will accommodate taller tumblers/cups.
+In simulated testing, one magnetic coaster held a serving bowl with contents that weighed 2 1/2 pounds.
+You can always double-up on the number of coasters for heavier bowls or platters, putting two or more side by side if space provides.
+Always keep in mind that the taller a cup/dish/tumbler, the more stress the magnet and gel will experience during motion, so height will play a larger role than weight.
+Please stay tuned as we gather more information on height and weight limits, and, again, we would love to hear from you.

 Are these dishwasher and microwave safe?